Akash20x/Image-Scrapper-And-Editor/README.md

 2.Crop and Rotate

-3.To draw different shapes on image canvas

-4.Brush type and size
+3.Brush type and size

-5.Fixing saving image problem

-6.Undo

-7.Text font and size
+4.Undo

+5.Text fonts

 These features will be add in future.